City, Consultant to Present Parking Study Findings & Gather Public Input

-The City and Walker also hosted two public meetings at the start of the study in late January and early February for the purpose of gathering public input to inform City staff in the development of future parking strategies.
+The City and Walker also hosted two public meetings at the start of the study in late January and early February to gather public input to inform City staff in the development of future parking strategies.
 That feedback and the input collected on Oct.
-12 and 13 will be considered and reflected in the final report.
+12 and 13—and during the public comment period in the two weeks following the meetings—will be considered and reflected in the final report.

 About the Parking Study